 Feinstein Center for American Jewish History

 In collaboration with institutions in Philadelphia and beyond, the Feinstein Center invites you to join in on conversations about Jewish culture, politics, history and identity across time and space.
-Located at the College of Liberal Arts at Temple University, the center offers fellowships for predoctoral and postdoctoral Jewish Studies scholars and holds events relating to the Jewish experience in America.
+Located within the College of Liberal Arts, the center offers fellowships for predoctoral and postdoctoral Jewish Studies scholars and holds events relating to the Jewish experience in America.
 The Feinstein Center also publishes books and articles.

 Journal of Ecumenical Studies

-The Department of Religion at Temple University houses and edits the Journal of Ecumenical Studies (J.E.S.), the premier journal in inter-religious conversation.
+The Department of Religion houses and edits the Journal of Ecumenical Studies (J.E.S.), the premier journal in interreligious conversation.
 Co-founded and edited by Leonard Swidler in 1964, a professor of Catholic Thought and Interreligious Dialogue at Temple, J.E.S is the first peer-reviewed publication in our discipline.
 Published initially as an intra-Christian endeavor, it quickly evolved to include Christian-Jewish dialogue.
 Eventually the journal expanded to include all the world’s major religions and ideologies, including atheism.

 The Dialogue Institute

 The Dialogue Institute (DI), based at Temple University, is associated with the Journal of Ecumenical Studies.
-The DI leads and sustains a movement of inter-religious and inter-cultural dialogue within an academic setting and on a global scale.
+The DI leads and sustains a movement of interreligious and intercultural dialogue within an academic setting and on a global scale.
 In partnership with Temple University’s Department of Religion, the DI offers graduate courses, independent study and opportunities to contribute original research toward interfaith dialogue.
+For more information contact the Dialogue Institute office.
 For more information contact the Dialogue Institute office.

 Help Support Doctoral Students

-Make a Gift To Our 50TH Anniversay Fund
+Make a Gift To Our 50th Anniversary Fund

 In celebration of this milestone year, consider contributing to the Department’s 50th Anniversary Fund.
 The fund supports doctoral students through grants for research, language study and travel to academic conferences.
 You can make a gift directly online by visiting giving.temple.edu/religion.